Azure-Samples/active-directory-b2c-ios-native-appauth/README.md

     * `kClientId`: This is your Application ID, which can be found in the Azure Portal (under Application settings).
     * `kRedirectUri`: This is your redirect URI, which can be found in the Azure Portal (under Application settings).
     * `kSignupOrSigninPolicy`: This is the name of your Sign Up or Sign In policy.
-    * `kEditProfilePolicy`: This is the name of your Sign Up or Sign In policy.
+    * `kEditProfilePolicy`: This is the name of your Edit Profile policy.

 3. Open Info.pList.
 Expand 'URL types' -> 'Item 0' -> 'URL Schemes' -> 'Item 0'.
 Update the scheme 'com.onmicrosoft.fabrikamb2c.exampleapp' to match the scheme of the kRedirectUri value updated in ViewController.m.